Degenerative Myelopathy (DM)

 The disease often begins with an unsteady gait, and the dog may wobble when they attempt to walk.
 As the disease progresses, the dog's hind legs will weaken and eventually the dog will be unable to walk at all.
 Degenerative Myelopathy moves up the body, so if the disease is allowed to progress, the dog will eventually be unable to hold his bladder and will lose normal function in its front legs.
 Fortunately, there is no direct pain associated with Degenerative Myelopathy.

-The onset of Degenerative Myelopathy generally occurs later in life starting at an average age of about 8 years.
-However, some dogs may begin experiencing symptoms much earlier, some later, and a small percentage of dogs that have inherited two copies of the mutation will not experience symptoms at all.
-Thus, this disease is not completely penetrant, meaning that while a dog with the mutation is highly likely to develop Degenerative Myelopathy, the disease does not affect every dog that has the genotype.
+The onset of Degenerative Myelopathy generally occurs later in life starting at an average age of about 10-12 years.
+However, some dogs may begin experiencing symptoms much earlier.
+A percentage of dogs that have inherited two copies of the mutation will not experience symptoms at all.
+Thus, this disease is NOT completely penetrant, meaning that while a dog with the mutation can develop Degenerative Myelopathy, the disease does not affect every dog that has the genotype.

 Animal Genetics accepts buccal swab, blood, and dewclaw samples for testing.
 Sample collection kits are available and can be ordered at test now.